The purpose of any resume is to make you appear professional, educated, and good at what you do.

 Also include any specialties you have that might set you apart from other candidates including: assessment of vital signs, allergy testing, taking blood, administering medication, etc.

-Be detailed, be direct and use skills that are displayed in the medical assistant job description provided by the office doing the hiring.
+Be detailed, be direct, and use skills that are displayed in the medical assistant job description provided by the office doing the hiring.

-4. Education
+Education

-Another section of your medical assistant resume that shouldn’t give you too much difficulty.
+This is another section of your medical assistant resume that shouldn’t give you too much difficulty.
 In fact, included in your medical assistant education program should be career services to help with your resume.

 Name the certified medical institution you attended, the degree you obtained, etc. Also include any relevant coursework you’ve taken – both courses you’ve taken on your own time, and those that may have been provided by previous employers.

-5. Professional Skills and Qualifications
+Professional Skills and Qualifications

-As mentioned in the work history section: A newly certified medical assistant should place this section after their objective statement, unless they have some on-the-job experience in the health care field.
+As mentioned in the work history section: A newly certified medical assistant should place this section after their objective statement unless they have some on-the-job experience in the healthcare field.

 Otherwise, you can place your professional skills wherever you feel they fit best on the medical assistant resume.